 Continuous Quality Assessment and Improvement Program

-The Nursing Department has an active Continuous Quality Improvement Program to insure quality care for patients/subjects and foster the professional development of nursing staff.
+The NYSPI Nursing Department has an active Continuous Quality Improvement Program to insure quality care for patients and research subjects and foster the professional development of nursing staff.
+Activities include careful risk assessment and risk reduction programs.

-Education and training of nursing personnel (i.e., registered nurses and mental health therapy aides): Nursing Staff Development has core responsibilities involving: orientation of new employees; provision of a Basic Life Support Course; an annual up-date in Preventing and Managing Crisis Situations; Mock Codes (Cardiac Arrests); assessment of competency; and identification of training needs which are addressed at unit-based inservices and other forums.
-The PH/PI Psychiatric Nursing Council, which is comprised of representatives of the Nursing Departments of NYS Psychiatric Institute, The New York-Presbyterian Hospital, and the Columbia University School of Nursing, sponsors Nursing Grand Rounds.
+Education and training of nursing personnel (i.e., registered nurses and mental health therapy aides): Nursing Staff Development has core responsibilities involving: orientation of new employees; provision of a Basic Life Support Course, first aid and Preventing and Managing Crisis Situations; Mock Codes (Medical and Cardiac Emergencies); competency assessment of skills; and identification of training needs at unit-based inservices in-services and other forums.
+The Nursing Department continues to train a new generation of healthcare providers in both traditional and novel therapies.